romhack/PsxVram-SDL/README.md

 PsxVram-SDL
 ===========

-Viewer for displaying vram in uncompressed ePSXe savestates or from straight video ram dumps.
+Viewer for displaying VRAM save states from PCSX, ePSXe and NO$PSX.

 Features
 --------

+- Cross platform SDL application
 - Support of PCSX, ePSXe and NO$PSX save states
-- Code was totally rewritten from Windows API to crossplatform SDL
-- CLUT possible positions are lessened
+- Lessened CLUT possible positions for faster navigation

 Usage
 -----